 A commitment to education and supporting the community is a core value at My Vaccine Lawyer.
 In addition to our pro bono and philanthropic efforts, our firm values education and understands that obtaining an education is the pathway to success for many students.

-As attorneys, we all have earned both undergraduate degrees as well as successfully completed a rigorous three-year Juris Doctorate before being eligible to sit for the Bar Exam.
-Through these experiences, we have come to understand the financial burdens associated with obtaining an education beyond high school, which is why we are pleased to announce that we will be awarding an annual $1,000 college scholarship to the winner of our essay contest.
+As attorneys, we all have earned both undergraduate degrees as well as successfully completed a rigorous three-year Juris Doctor before being eligible to sit for the Bar Exam.
+Through these experiences, we have come to understand the financial burdens associated with obtaining an education beyond high school, which is why we are pleased to announce that we will be awarding a bi-annual $2,000 education scholarship to the winners of our essay contest.
 By creating this award, we hope to help the next generation of students realize their educational and professional goals.
-In order to be considered for our $1,000 college scholarship, applicants must submit a 500-word essay answering the question below.
+In order to be considered for our $2,000 scholarship, applicants must submit a 1,500-word essay answering the question below for the designated deadline.

-The My Vaccine Lawyer college scholarship is open to individuals who are currently attending or are planning to attend an accredited United States college or university during the Fall semester for undergraduate, graduate or post-graduate studies.
+The My Vaccine Lawyer higher education scholarship is open to individuals who are currently attending or are planning to attend an accredited college or university in the United States for undergraduate, graduate or post-graduate studies.

-Applications should be uploaded to the website through the form below or emailed to email@example.com.
+Applications should be uploaded to the website through the form below.

-By submitting the application and essay response, applicants grant My Vaccine Lawyer permission to publish the winning essay on its website and social media profiles, including Facebook.
-The winner will be identified by first name only.
+By submitting the application and essay response, applicants grant My Vaccine Lawyer permission to publish the winner's first name and last initial on its website and social media profiles, including Facebook, Instagram, Google, and LinkedIn.